jpn--/larch/doc/data-fundamentals.rst

 Data Fundamentals
 =======================

-Larch requires data to be structured in one of two formats: the case-only (co) format or the case-alternative (ca) format.
+Larch requires data to be structured in one of two formats: the case-only ("idco") format or the case-alternative ("idca") format.
 This are commonly referred to as IDCase (each record contains all the information for mode choice over alternatives for a single trip) or IDCase-IDAlt (each record contains all the information for a single alternative available to each decision maker so there is one